Scroll down for referee policies and FAQs

 New Assigning System

 We have recently transitioned to a new referee assigning system.
-Below or above you will find the link to sign up for games.
+Above you will find the link to sign up for games.

 Some things to remember before signing up.